axibase/atsd/rule-engine/notifications/custom-ifttt.md

 | Authentication | `None` |
 | Endpoint URL | `https://maker.ifttt.com/trigger/${webhook_name}/with/key/<IFTTT_KEY>` |

-Modify the `Endpoint URL` by replacing the `<IFTTT_KEY>` field with your github user name.
+Modify the `Endpoint URL` by replacing the `<IFTTT_KEY>` field with the IFTTT webhook token.

 The `Endpoint URL` should look as follows: `https://maker.ifttt.com/trigger/${webhook_name}/with/key/111111`

+You can find your IFTTT token in the `Webhooks` examples.
+Go to [Webhooks](https://ifttt.com/maker_webhooks) and select **Documentation**.

+![](images/ifttt_key_1.png)

+Copy the key.

+![](images/ifttt_key_2.png)

 Keep the `${webhook_name}` placeholder in the URL path so that it can be customized in the rule editor.
 This would allow you to send SMS from different applets using the same web notification.

-You can find your IFTTT key in `Webhooks` examples.
-Go to [Webhooks](https://ifttt.com/maker_webhooks) and select **Documentation**

-![](images/ifttt_key_1.png)

-Here is your key

-![](images/ifttt_key_2.png)

 ### Payload